 Who Is Responsible for Paying Your Diminished Value Claim?

 The Florida statutes addressing the settlement of motor vehicle claims give legal standing to a vehicle owner to pursue a diminished value claim from an at-fault driver (or that driver’s insurance company.)

-How Do You Prove Diminished Value in a Car Insurance Claim?
+How do You Prove Diminished Value in a Car Insurance Claim?

-In Florida, the plaintiff (claimant) carries the burden of proving diminished value of their vehicle.
-This means that you (and your car accident lawyer, if you have one) must document your vehicle’s diminution.
+Depending on the make, model, year, and amenities, the diminished value of your vehicle could be many thousands of dollars.
+In Florida, the plaintiff (claimant) carries the burden of proving the diminished value of their vehicle.
+This means that you (and your Fort Lauderdale car accident lawyer, if you have one) must document your vehicle’s diminution.